 Another part of her curse was that because she fell into satan's snare, she would now grieve for her children.
 They would be subjected to miseries that sometimes she could do nothing to prevent.
 Because death had come into their world, God multiplied conception to compensate for those who lost to disease, accidents, the ravages of animals, and murder, to prevent underpopulation.

 Before the Fall, women were probably meant to ovulate perhaps once a year, or maybe only once in several years, thereby giving each child adequate attention in their early years, and preventing women from being continually pregnant.
 As time went on, the curse increased so that women ovulated more often, and many children born in a family in a relatively short period of time were a challenge to both parents and siblings.

 I cite the case of my mother's family.
 She is the youngest girl in a family of sixteen children.
-My grandparents actually had 22 children, but six died at birth, including two sets of twins.
+My grandparents actually had 22 children, but the six youngest died at birth, including two sets of twins.
 My grandparents had to work very hard to support sixteen children, and they did not have adequate time to give every child the attention they needed.
 My grandfather was not inclined to do the latter, in any case.
 His motive for fathering all those children was to gain unpaid workers for his farm, but he regretted his harshness in his later years and was grateful that their respect for their godly mother helped them turn out to be decent people.
 While they were growing up, the older children looked after the middle children, who, in turn, looked after the younger children.